Sandbanks

 Sandbanks is an affluent neighbourhood of Poole, Dorset, on the south coast of England, situated on a narrow spit of around 1 km2 or 0.39 sq mi extending into the mouth of Poole Harbour.

 It is known for its high property prices and for its award-winning beach.
 In 2005, Sandbanks was reported to have the fourth highest land value by area in the world.
-The Sandbanks and Canford Cliffs Coastline area has been dubbed "Britain's Palm Beach".
+The Sandbanks and Canford Cliffs coastline area has been dubbed "Britain's Palm Beach".

+History

+In its early years Sandbanks was known as "Parkstone-on-Sea".
+The area was largely undeveloped until the 20th century.
+Sandbanks Road was constructed after the First World War, linking the peninsula to the Parkstone area of Poole.

 Geography

 Sandbanks is connected to Studland by the Sandbanks Ferry, a chain ferry across the mouth of the harbour.
 The Sandbanks area of Poole Harbour (known as North Haven Lake) is used for water sports and by light marina craft.
 The north side is home to the Southern Headquarters of the Royal Yachting Association and a sailing school.

 Views to the north are across Poole Harbour and to Poole.
 To the south views extend across the English Channel and to the coastline of Studland and Swanage in the west.